-Box Office: 'Rogue One' Scores Massive $155 Million Debut as Star Wars Fans Flock to Theaters
+Box Office: 'Rogue One' scores massive $155 million debut as Star Wars fans flock to theaters

-LOS ANGELES, Dec 18 (Variety.com) - "Rogue One: A Star Wars Story" sold out multiplexes around the country and brought fanboys and fangirls out in force over the weekend.
+LOS ANGELES (Variety.com) - "Rogue One: A Star Wars Story" sold out multiplexes around the country and brought fanboys and fangirls out in force over the weekend.
 The "Star Wars" prequel scored the second largest December opening in history, the second largest launch of the year, and one of the top debuts in history, opening to a massive $155 million.

 Globally, the film has earned $290.5 million, after touching down in nearly every major foreign market save for China and South Korea.